Privacy

 How long is data stored for?

-GB companies will only keep personal data for as long as necessary to fulfil the purposes on which they collected it (eg. annual registration) and including for the purposes of satisfying any legal, accounting, or reporting requirements.
+GB companies will only keep personal data for as long as necessary to fulfil the purposes for which they collected it (e.g. annual registration) and including for the purposes of satisfying any legal, accounting, or reporting requirements.

 In determining the appropriate retention period for personal data, we require our GB companies to consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which they process your personal data and whether they can achieve those purposes through other means, and the applicable legal requirements.